FOSSEE/st-scripts/getting_started_with_files/script.rst

 Script
 ------

+..
+L1

-{{{ Show the slide containing title }}}
+{{{ Show the  first slide containing title, name of the production team along with the logo of MHRD }}}

+..
+R1

-Hello Friends.
-Welcome to the tutorial on getting started with files.
+Hello Friends and Welcome to the tutorial on "Getting started with files".

+..
+L2

-{{{ Show the outline for this tutorial }}}
+{{{ Show slide with objectives }}}

+..
+R2

+At the end of this tutorial, you will be able to,

+ 1. Open a file.
+ #.
+Read the contents of the file line by line.
+ #.
+Read the entire content of file at once.
-In this tutorial we shall learn to read files, and do some basic actions on the file, like opening and reading a file, closing a file, iterating through the file line-by-line, and appending the lines of a file to a list.
+ #.
+Append the lines of a file to a list.
+ #.
+Close the file.

+..
+L3

-{{{ switch back to the terminal }}}
+{{{ switch to the terminal }}}

-As usual, we start IPython, using
 ::

     ipython -pylab

+..
+R3

+Open the terminal and start ipython

+..
+R4

 Let us first open the file, ``pendulum.txt`` present in ``/home/fossee/``.

+..
+L4
 ::

     f = open('/home/fossee/pendulum.txt')

+..
+R5

-``f`` is called a file object.
+Here ``f`` is called a file object.
 Let us type ``f`` on the terminal to see what it is.

+..
+L5
 ::

     f

+..
+R6

-The file object shows, the file which is open and the mode (read or write) in which it is open.
-Notice that it is open in read only mode, here.
+The file object shows the filepath and mode of the file which is open.
+'r' stand for read only mode and 'w' stands for write mode.
+As you can see, this file is open in read only mode.

+..
+L6

+..
+R7

 We shall first learn to read the whole file into a single variable.
-We use the ``read`` method of ``f`` to read, all the contents of the file into the variable ``pend``.
+We use the ``read`` method to read all the contents of the file into the variable, ``pend``.

+..
+L7
 ::

     pend = f.read()

+..
+R8

-Now, let us see what is in ``pend``, by typing
+Now, let us see what ``pend`` contains, by typing ``print pend``

+..
+L8
 ::

     print pend

+..
+R9

 We can see that ``pend`` has all the data of the file.
 Type just ``pend`` to see more explicitly, what it contains.

+..
+L9
 ::

     pend

-Following is an exercise that you must do.
+..
+L10

-{{ show slide with Question 1 }}
+{{{ show slide with Question 1 }}}

+..
+R10

+Pause the video here, try out the following exercise and resume the video.

-%%1%% Split the variable into a list, ``pend_list``, of the lines in the file.
-Hint, use the tab command to see what methods the string variable has.
+Split the variable into a list, ``pend_list``, of the lines in the file.

-Please, pause the video here.
-Do the exercise and then continue.

-{{ show slide with Solution 1 }}
+..
+L11
 ::

     pend_list = pend.splitlines()
     pend_list

+..
+R11

+We use the function ``splitlines`` to solve this problem.

+..
+R12

 Now, let us learn to read the file line-by-line.
 But, before that we will have to close the file, since the file has already been read till the end.

 Let us close the file opened into f.

+..
+L12
 ::

     f.close()

+..
+R13

-Let us again type ``f`` on the prompt to see what it shows.
+Again type ``f`` on the prompt to see what it contains.

+..
+L13
 ::

     f

+..
+R14

 Notice, that it now says the file has been closed.
 It is a good programming practice to close any file objects that we have opened, after their job is done.

+..
+L14

+..
+L15

+{{{ Show slide with Question 2 }}}

+..
+R15

 Let us, now move on to reading files line-by-line.

-Following is an exercise that you must do.
+Pause the video here, try out the following exercise and resume the video.

-%%2%% Re-open the file ``pendulum.txt`` with ``f`` as the file object.
+Re-open the file ``pendulum.txt`` with ``f`` as the file object.

-Please, pause the video here.
-Do the exercise and then continue.
+..
+R16

 We just use the up arrow until we reach the open command and issue it again.

+..
+L16
 ::

     f = open('/home/fossee/pendulum.txt')

+..
+R17

 Now, to read the file line-by-line, we iterate over the file object line-by-line, using the ``for`` command.
 Let us iterate over the file line-wise and print each of the lines.

+..
+L17
 ::

     for line in f:
         print line

+..
+R18

-``line`` is variable, sometimes called the loop variable, and it is not a keyword.
+``line`` is a variable, sometimes called the loop variable, and it is not a keyword.
 We could have used any other variable name, but ``line`` seems meaningful enough.

+..
+L18

+..
+R19

 Instead of just printing the lines, let us append them to a list, ``line_list``.
 We first initialize an empty list, ``line_list``.

+..
+L19
 ::

     line_list = [ ]

+..
+R20

-Let us then read the file line-by-line and then append each of the lines, to the list.
+Let us then read the file line-by-line and then append each of the lines to the list.
 We could, as usual close the file using ``f.close`` and re-open it.
 But, this time, let's leave alone the file object ``f`` and directly open the file within the for statement.
 This will save us the trouble of closing the file, each time we open it.

+..
+L20
 ::

     for line in open('/home/fossee/pendulum.txt'):
         line_list.append(line)

+..
+R21

 Let us see what ``line_list`` contains.

+..
+L21
 ::

     line_list

+..
+R22

 Notice that ``line_list`` is a list of the lines in the file, along with the newline characters.
-If you noticed, ``pend_list`` did not contain the newline characters, because the string ``pend`` was split on the newline characters.
+If you noticed, ``pend_list`` did not contain the newline characters, because the string ``pend``, was split on the newline characters.

-Using some string methods, that we shall look at in the tutorial on strings, we can strip out the newline characters from the lines.
+We can strip out the newline characters from the lines by using some string methods which we shall look in the further tutorial on strings.

-.. #[[Anoop: I think the code that are required to be typed can be added to the slide.]]
+..
+L22

+..
+L23

-{{{ show the summary slide }}}
+{{{ Show the summary slide }}}

+..
+R23

+This brings us to the end of this tutorial.
+In this tutorial, we learnt to,

+ 1. Open and close files using the ``open`` and ``close`` functions respectively.
+ #.
+Read the data in the files as a whole,by using the ``read`` function.
-That brings us to the end of this tutorial.
-In this tutorial we have learnt to open and close files, read the data in the files as a whole, using the read command or reading it line by line by iterating over the file object.
+ #.
+Read the data in the files line by line by iterating over the file object using the
+    ``for`` loop.
+ #.
+Append the lines of a file to a list using the ``append`` function within the
+    ``for`` loop.

+..
+L24

+{{{Show self assessment questions slide}}}

+..
+R24

+Here are some self assessment questions for you to solve

+1. The ``open`` function returns a

+   - string
+   - list
+   - file object
+   - function

+2. What does the function ``splitlines()`` do.

+   - Displays the data as strings,all in a line
+   - Displays the data line by line as strings
+   - Displays the data line by line but not as strings

+..
+L25

+{{{solution of self assessment questions on slide}}}

+..
+R25

+And the answers,

+1. The function ``open``, returns a file object.
+2. The function ``splitlines`` displays the data line by line as strings.

+..
+L26

-{{{ Show the "sponsored by FOSSEE" slide }}}
+{{{ Show the Thankyou slide }}}

-This tutorial was created as a part of FOSSEE project, NME ICT, MHRD India
+..
+R26

 Hope you have enjoyed and found it useful.
 Thank you!